Mucosal Immunity

 Why Mucosal Immunity Matters When You Live With Herpes

 HSV hides in nerve ganglia, but outbreaks occur on mucosal surfaces.
-Your mucosal immune system determines how often HSV reactivates, how severe outbreaks are, whether the virus is stopped early (silent shedding), and how well your body handles HSV triggers.
+Your mucosal immune system determines how often HSV reactivates, how severe outbreaks are, whether the virus is stopped early (silent shedding), and how well your body handles HSV triggerswhich is why mucosal immunity matters when you live with herpes.

-I delve deeper into mucosal immunity, what disrupts it, and how to repair and maintain it in my e-book, The Anti-HSV Cauldron: The 4-Week Plan for HSV Remission
+I disclose more about mucosal immunity, what disrupts it, how to repair it, and how to maintain it in The Anti-HSV Cauldron